-48.161G Electrochemical Techniques for Control and Analysis
+48.161G Electrochemical Techniques for Control and Analysis S1 or S2 L2T4

 In-depth study of selected electroanalytical methods with respect to theoretical principles, instrumentation and practical utilization.
 The importance of adsorption and reaction mechanism on accuracies and application.
 Steady state and rapid scan voltammetry, stripping voltammetry, chronopotentiometry, chronocoulometry, classical coulometry and potentiometry.
 Instrument design and modification for specific needs.